indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 ---
 layout: post
 title: "The Three Ways of DevOps"
 excerpt: "If you ask three people to describe DevOps, you’ll get four different answers.
-This post tries to shed some light on the meanign of DevOps by summarizing the key principles from The DevOps Handbook."
+This post tries to shed some light on the meaning of DevOps by summarizing the key principles from The DevOps Handbook."
 modified: 2020-06-14 18:56:18 +0300
 categories: articles
 tags: [devops]